top of page

 It represents the side that is typically designed to display important features, such as inscriptions, symbols, or portraits.
 The obverse is often the side that carries the main image or representation, while the reverse side usually contains additional details or complementary designs.
 In numismatics, the study of coins, the obverse is of particular significance as it often showcases the ruler, monarch, or other prominent figures associated with the issuing authority.
 The obverse side is essential in identifying and distinguishing different currencies or commemorative items.
 In a broader sense, "obverse" can be used metaphorically to refer to the counterpart or opposite of something, particularly when contrasting two sides or perspectives of an issue or situation.

-Example sentences of obverse
+Example sentences containing obverse

 1. The obverse of the coin bore the face of the reigning monarch.